 How DASH Works

 The DASH diet reduces high blood pressure by lowering the amount of sodium in your diet to 2300 milligrams (mg) a day.
 Lowering sodium to 1500 mg a day reduces blood pressure even more.
-It also includes variety of foods rich in nutrients that help lower blood pressure, such as potassium, calcium, and magnesium.
+It also includes a variety of foods rich in nutrients that help some people lower blood pressure, such as potassium, calcium, and magnesium.

 On the DASH diet, you will: